CaptainFlint/unsendgrid/README.md

 post-process E-mail messages.
 Unfortunately, it is not very user-friendly, but it works.
 I don't know about other clients, though.

+At the moment, the script can work only with base64-encoded text and HTML attachments (the primary target are RSDN forum E-mail notifications, tested only with them).

 ### Script installation and configuration

 * First of all, you need to install Perl on your machine.
 I tested this with